valantic/vue-template/README.md

 ### tsconfig Target

-At the moment, we are using `es2019` as typescript build target.
+At the moment, we are using `es2019` as Typescript build target.
 The reason is, that `esNext` / `es2020` are not transpiling `optional-chaining` and `nullish-coalescing` and webpack 4 cannot handle them

 ## Node.js and NPM